Primary 1 Blog, Primary 1/ 2 Blog, Primary 3 Blog, Primary 4 Blog, Primary 5 Blog, Primary 6 Blog, Primary 7 Blog

 Learning about their bodies

 My body belongs to me!
-This is the big message we want to get over to children.
-Children can learn that being touched is their choice.
-At home you can make sure you don’t tell your child they have to kiss someone goodbye or have to go sit on someone’s knee – they can decide!
-You can also give your child the clear message.
-RSHP teaches that if anyone touches or tries to touch their private parts, they can tell you and they will never get in to trouble for such a thing.
+This is the big message we want share with children.
+Children learn that their body is theirs.
+At home, you may wish to consider moments such kissing someone goodbye or being encouraged to sit on someone’s knee, and checking if they feel they are being given a choice.
+RSHP teaches that if anyone touches or tries to touch their private parts, they can tell an adult they trust and they will not get in trouble for sharing this information.

-In the bathroom – When your child goes to the toilet or has a bath or shower there are opportunities to encourage them to think about what’s private.
-You might have heard of the PANTS rule, this is a way to say to children that their pants cover their private parts.
-Also, unless you have to help, children can begin to do more things independently.
-They can close the bathroom door, wash their hands, put on their clothes.
+In the bathroom – When your child goes to the toilet or has a bath or shower, you may wish to discuss their private areas.
+You might have heard of the PANTS rule.
+Also, unless you have to help, children can begin to do more things independently such as closing the toilet door, washing their bodies and putting on their clothes.

 Information for parents and carers about learning at home: